Being a theatre manager carries a lot of responsibility and you'll need to have previous work experience and a passion

 The exact responsibility you have will typically depend on the size of the venue.
 In some smaller theatres you may need to manage all aspects of the operation whereas in larger venues, you may be in charge of one area such as finance or marketing.

 You'll recruit and manage staff from the box office to back stage and will be responsible for HR processes such as training.
 Customer care is also a crucial part of the role and you'll need to make sure the public get the most out of their experience when visiting the theatre.
 Office administration, financial management and advertising are also all important functions of the job.

 As a theatre manager, you'll need to:

-- plan forthcoming events, where you'll have to apply knowledge of audiences, ensure a balance between different types of productions, be aware of which productions have been well received elsewhere and accept new work offered by reputable production companies;
+- plan and book a theatre programme by applying your knowledge of audiences, ensuring a balance between different types of productions, being aware of which productions have been well received elsewhere and accepting new work offered by reputable production companies

 - get involved in the commissioning of new pieces of work

-- take responsibility for all staff in the theatre, who may be involved in areas such as marketing, finance and artistic production;
+- lead a team of theatre staff, who may be involved in areas such as marketing, finance and administration

 - oversee training for front of house and stage door staff

 - liaise closely with the theatre's board of directors

-- ensure that the theatre meets the requirements of legislation such as health and safety and licensing laws (theatre managers may act as licensees);
+- ensure that the theatre meets the requirements of legislation such as health and safety and licensing laws (theatre managers may act as licensees) and safeguarding children arrangements

 - attend marketing meetings and undertake marketing activities for upcoming productions and to enhance the theatre's visibility and image

 - negotiate with any charities and funding bodies providing financial backing and look to secure future donations as well as corporate and individual sponsorships or funding

-- network with local industry and communities, educational organisations, relevant bodies and the public and encourage engagement in artistic activities;
+- develop partnership working and links with local industry and communities, educational organisations, relevant bodies and the public and encourage engagement in artistic activities

 - keep in touch with other theatre managers and producers in order to stay up to date with developments and new productions.